Skip to content

 ):

-# highest priority: exact match on owner and collection
+# Rank 1: Exact owner and collection

 if owner_pat == owner_id and coll_pat == output_collection: